 - Use bathtub crayons or finger paints.

-- Avoid coloring sheets until after preschool as they decrease a child’s creativity and confidence in their drawing skills.
+- Avoid coloring sheets or books (when possible) until after preschool, as they decrease a child’s creativity and confidence in their drawing skills.

-- Coloring with mom or dad as a recreational activity can be a time for bonding.
-A coloring sheet can also be a relaxing activity (look at all the teen and sult coloring books out there!)
+- Use coloring together as a recreational activity for bonding.
+A coloring sheet for mom or dad can be relaxing (look at all the teen and adult coloring books out there!)

-- Avoid praising your child for staying in the lines or making the picture look realistic when using coloring sheets.
+- If you use color sheets or books, avoid praising your child for staying in the lines or making the picture look realistic.

-- DDon’tworry about how your toddler is holding the crayon or marker.
-Over time as hand strength develops, tthey’lllearn the proper grip for writing.
+- Don’t worry about how your toddler is gripping the crayon or marker.
+Over time, as hand strength develops, they’ll learn the proper grip for writing.

 Ways to Develop Hand Strength and Hand-Eye Coordination